ShahzadAmjadKhan/API-Testing/README.md

 # API-Testing
-A python project to test APIs based on feature files with predefined requests and response to verify
+A python project to test APIs based on feature files with predefined requests and response to verify.
+Along with functional tests, there is one scenario to test rate-limiting also.
+It initiates 100 API calls using 25 threads which results in some API returning 429 response code

 - data folder contains request and responses to be matched
 - features folder contains the BDD feature files containing different scenario to be tested for API